PoCInnovation/Pool2022/Software/day03/Golang/README.md

 than a simple hello world function called from a main, but it's not that hard.

 First, we must create a server using [Gin](https://github.com/gin-gonic/gin) package.
-It's the most popular framework to create server in NodeJS.
+It's the most popular framework to create server with Golang.
 > ***Please take a moment to read the documentation.***\
 > Here is the [quickstart](https://github.com/gin-gonic/gin#quick-start)